How to File the Free Application for Federal Student Aid (FAFSA)

 The Department of Education typically takes 3–5 business days to fully process your FAFSA once you have submitted a complete application.
 Once your FAFSA is fully processed, you will receive a Student Aid Report (SAR) that will indicate any issues with your application and your potential next steps.
 If there are any errors or issues that you need to resolve, you will need to follow the instructions listed on the SAR to correct them.
 Your Student Aid Report will also include your expected family contribution as calculated by the Department of Education.

 The information that is reported on your SAR is also sent to the schools you listed on your FAFSA.
-Drexel University should receive your FAFSA data at the same time you receive your FSS (formerly SAR).
+Drexel University should receive your FAFSA data approximately 2–3 days after you receive your FSS (formerly SAR).
 However, due to the FAFSA Simplification Act, Drexel won't start receiving 2025 FAFSA data until early February 2024.
 This means we won't be able to notify students that we've received their FAFSA until February 2024.

 In order to be considered for most types of financial aid programs, domestic students should complete the FAFSA by the priority deadlines listed below:

 |One month prior to start term (recommended)